 I make this pretty dish with Polish sausages (kielbasa).
 I think these sausages are often too underrated in most places, particularly here in the UK.
 But they are really delicious and so lovely in my breakfast omelette.
 I often make pasta with kielbasa too.
 In the instructions I’ll show you an easy trick to make the sausages to open up like a flower and look really gorgeous.

-Russian fleeing from the 1917 revolution and later the Polish who were forced to leave their homeland by the Nazis during WWII brought sausages and hams to Iran.
+Russian fleeing from the 1917 revolution and later the Polish who were forced to leave their homeland during WWII and ended up in Stalin’s labour camps brought sausages and hams to Iran.
 The story of their stay in Iran is really fascinating.
 Soon the Polish kielbasa became very popular.
-In Persian the name for ham (kalbas) comes from Polish kielbasa and quite strangely sausages are called sosis, from French saucisson.
+In Persian the name for ham and other cold cuts (kalbas) comes from Polish kielbasa and quite strangely sausages are called sosis, from French saucisson.

 Herbs make this easy omelette really fragrant.
 I often use basil.
 The one on the right is Greek basil.

 When I was a child these sausages were always made with pork.
 Devout Moslems didn’t eat them but many others did and you could find pork sausages and ham in most places.
 All that changed in 1979.